 It sounds more obtrusive than it is.
 Here’s a simple template to get you started:

 “Hi [Name], thanks for signing up for the [Company] Summer Sale!
 We’ll send you personalized deals every week.
 Up to 4 msgs/month.
 Msg & data rates may apply.
 Reply HELP to review terms, STOP to cancel.”

 A keyword short code is a word or phrase that customers can text to a specified number to sign up for your text messages.
 Businesses can provide that keyword to the customer within a CTIA-compliant disclaimer that includes all components of express written consent.
 When a customer responds with the keyword, they have provided consent.

-A double opt-in is the safest way for a business to ensure the legality of their text messages.
-After a subscriber has provided their phone number, send a message asking them to confirm their subscription by replying “Yes” or “No.” The double opt-in erases any doubt that a keyword message or email subscription did not acquire the consumer’s express written consent.
+A double opt-in is the safest way for a business to ensure the legality of its text messages.
+After a subscriber has provided their phone number, send a message asking them to confirm their subscription by replying “yes” or “no.” The double opt-in erases any doubt that a keyword message or email subscription did not acquire the consumer’s express written consent.

-“Any time companies have a certain age level or verification they want to do with an individual … they may want to use a double opt-in to understand how old the person is before we agree to include them in our text marketing list,” Wilson said.
+“Any time companies have a certain age level or verification they want to do with an individual … they may want to use a double opt-in to understand how old the person is before [they] agree to include them in [their] text marketing list,” Wilson said.

 SMS laws ensure a business commits to its promised texting schedule.
 By adhering to these laws, your text messaging will remain an infrequent surprise, and customers will be less likely to grow annoyed and perceive these messages as spam.

 Offer value for customers who sign up for your text messages.
 For example, subscribers could receive discounts, limited-time offers or additional features to your core services, such as delivery tracking or real-time alerts.
 Consider how your favorite brands could convince you to provide your phone number, and then see how your business might use a similar approach.